Model Winnie Harlow Mistakenly Waves Checkered Flag 1 Lap Early at Canadian GP

 Model Winnie Harlow Mistakenly Waves Checkered Flag 1 Lap Early at Canadian GPJune 10, 2018

-Supermodel Winnie Harlow inadvertently ended the Canadian Grand Prix two laps early when she mistakenly waived the checkered flag on the 69th lap rather than waiting for Lap 70.
+Supermodel Winnie Harlow inadvertently ended the Canadian Grand Prix two laps early when she mistakenly waved the checkered flag on the 69th lap rather than waiting for Lap 70.

 Formula 1 @F1